crawl/sequell/docs/listgame.md

 The listgame manual
 ===================

-If you're on ##crawl on Freenode IRC, you can use listgame to see game statistics for Crawl games played on the public Crawl servers.
+If you're on #crawl on Libera IRC, you can use listgame to see game statistics for Crawl games played on the public Crawl servers.

-The bot Sequell responds to listgame queries on ##crawl and can also be /msged privately.
+The bot Sequell responds to listgame queries on #crawl and can also be /msged privately.

 This document describes listgame: specifically, it covers the !lg and